 Deborah Schultz is a serial entrepreneur widely recognized for her leadership in participatory technologies.
-She is a marketing executive, redefining the field with her expertise in Strategy, Design, and Technology deploying fresh approaches to digital discourse and tech-led innovation.
+She is a progressive marketing executive, redefining the field with her expertise in Strategy, Design, and Technology deploying fresh approaches to digital discourse and tech-led innovation.

 “My attraction to social technologies dates back to my initial attraction to the Internet.
 We are more connected than ever before, yet we don’t do a good job of creating digital discourse across platforms.
 It's time to forge a new social contract increasing the role technology can play in civil discourse, deep engagement and creating useful products online and offline.”

 Deborah creates human-centered products and platforms that make companies and consumers smarter and quantifiably more engaged.